remodlai/litellm-nova/docs/my-website/docs/benchmarks.md

 ## How to measure LiteLLM Overhead

-All responses from litellm will include the `x-litellm-overhead-duration-ms` header, this is the latency overhead in milliseconds added by LiteLLM Proxy.
+All responses from litellm will include the `x-remodl-overhead-duration-ms` header, this is the latency overhead in milliseconds added by LiteLLM Proxy.

 If you want to measure this on locust you can use the following code: